Yoga for Pelvic Health

 Yoga for Pelvic Health can help with the physical and emotional discomfort of pelvic floor dysfunction, by incorporating breath, movement, alignment and information in a safe, compassionate, and welcoming way.
 You will be invited to move with awareness & comfort in conjunction with understanding of the function and needs of your pelvic floor.
 You will build strength, balance, awareness and confidence, physically and emotionally.
 Some of the practice may seem familiar to you and some will be new, but it is all to empower you with freedom and knowledge of your pelvic floor.

-Group classes are 75 minutes in duration, and no previous yoga experience is required.
-Currently, classes are held live online in a closed and secure Zoom format.
+Group classes start frequently, and no previous yoga experience is required.
 Please wear something comfortable and easy to move in, have a yoga mat, blanket and a block available for this class.
 Feel free to contact me if you need yoga supplies- I have limited quantities available for purchase at very reasonable cost, or I can direct you to other resources for affordable yoga supplies.

 If you are not ready for a group experience, private 1:1 lessons are also available- please contact me for more information.